Table of Contents

 1. Bootstrap flow: BootstrapScope, Bootstrapper, SceneManager.

-2. Scene and prefab scopesScopeMonoBehaviour that declares bindings for a part of your hierarchy.: GameSceneScope, UISceneScope, PlayerScope, EnemyScope.
+2. Scene and prefab scopes: GameSceneScope, UISceneScope, PlayerScope, EnemyScope.

 3. Interface contracts: IEnemyObservable, IScoreObservable, IGameStateObservable, ISceneManager, IMainCamera.